Stuart Forster dines at the Brasserie Midi restaurant in Groningen, the Netherlands.

-His reveals how his working practices have changed markedly over the past three years.
-When he opened Brasserie Midi he took a far more top down approach.
+He reveals how his working practices have changed markedly over the past three years.
+When he opened Brasserie Midi he took a far more top-down approach.
 Today’s more circular way of doing things means that he can take the occasional break.

 He’s clearly proud of the knowledge transfer that’s taken place to his young team, ensuring customer-facing expertise in his restaurant every day of the week.

 The damp autumn conditions are ideal for growing mushrooms.
 A selection of those harvested from the nearby forest feature in the ravioli we’re served on a black plate.